-PRK works by removing the surface cell layers of the eye before applying a MEL90 excimer laser to reshape the cornea.
+The procedure works by removing the surface cell layers of the eye before applying a MEL90 excimer laser to reshape the cornea.
 A contact lens is then placed on the corneal surface to allow the corneal epithelium to regrow over the ensuing days.

 The benefits of PRK include:

-- Quick surgery
+- Quick surgical procedure

-- No flap creation
+- No corneal flap is created

 - Good for thinner cornea and dry eye conditions